 https://xxyyzz.cdn.imgeng.in

-While using an ImageEngine-Generated address for serving images, HTTPS is immediately available, and no additional steps are required to use the Delivery address as HTTPS.
+In the case of using an ImageEngine-generated address for serving images, the SSL certificate for *.imgeng.in covers the address and HTTPS is immediately available.
+No additional steps are required to use the Delivery address as HTTPS, and you may immediately proceed to implement the Engine on your site.

 - Allowing Origin Prefixing